Skip to main content

 #

-When body cues suggest one rhythm but the shot breaks it, the opponent’s brain lags behind the body.
+When body cues suggest one rhythm but the shot breaks it, the opponent’s brain falls behind.

-And once the brain is late, the body almost always follows.
+Once the brain is late, the body usually follows.

 Deception as a Conversation, Not a Trick